 - Trigger one or more foreign disclosure filings, such as Forms 926, 8938, 8865, or 8621

-A foundation should seek assistance when determining its potential income-tax liabilities, filing requirements, and estimated income-tax payments that should be made before year-end.
+A foundation should seek assistance when determining its potential income-tax liabilities, filing requirements, and estimated income-tax payments that it needs to make before year-end.

 Unrelated Business Taxable Income